mandip23/quantum-reservoir-information-geometry/README.md

-# Quantum Reservoir Computing for Early-Warning Detection of Non-Linear Transitions(lorenz system)
+# Quantum Reservoir Computing for Detecting Dynamical Regime Changes in the Lorenz System

-This repository implements an open quantum reservoir framework designed to detect early-warning signals (EWS) of critical transitions in non-stationary classical dynamical systems.
+In this work, presents a quantum reservoir computing framework for investigating whether quantum-information observables extracted from an open quantum system can distinguish stationary chaotic dynamics from continuously drifting nonlinear dynamics.

+The project combines nonlinear dynamical systems, open quantum systems, and quantum-information-inspired observables to study how a dissipative quantum reservoir responds to gradual parameter changes in the Lorenz system.

  By inserting a parameter-drifting chaotic Lorenz system into a dissipative(Lindblad Master Equation) transverse-field Ising chain, we analyze how quantum-information-inspired observables track  regime shifts.

-# In this project we used the following physics
+#  physics background
 1.Open Quantum Systems,
 2.Quantum Information Geometry,
 3. Nonlinear Dynamics.